Create a stunning seafood dinner in less than 30 minutes with this easy grilled salmon in foil with citrus and herbs.

 salmon fillet topped with citrus, herbs and nuts on foil.

-Once you select all of your toppings, drizzle some olive oil over the fillet along with a fresh squeeze of citrus juice.
-Then, sprinkle simply with salt and pepper.
+Once you select all of your toppings, drizzle some olive oil over the fillet along with a fresh squeeze of lemon juice.
+Then, sprinkle simply with salt and pepper.ย

 Form a little boat out of the foil by folding up the edges and crimping the corners.
 That way, the juices will baste the salmon, instead of falling into the grill.

-Now, layer on the citrus slices, sprinkle on the herbs and finish with the nuts.
+Now, layer on the lemon slices and other citrus, sprinkle on the herbs and finish with the nuts.

 two salmon fillets topped with citrus, herbs and nuts on foil.